Homemade Baby Food Recipes

 Leaving the strawberries whole when freezing them preserves more valuable vitamin C than mashing, pureeing or even cutting them.

-Just wash the fruit, remove the green 'caps' and blot the berries dry with a paper towel.
-Place them on a baking sheet in a SINGLE LAYER and put them in the freezer.
-Once they're frozen, you can transfer them to a suitable freezer bag.
+Just wash the fruit, remove the green ‘caps’ and blot the berries dry with a paper towel.

-A change to the texture of the strawberries is unavoidable - changes in the fruit's cells during the freezing process leave the berries somewhat 'squashy' when thawed.
-The colour tends to darken, too, although you can minimize this by sprinkling them with lemon juice before you freeze them.
+A change to the texture of the strawberries is unavoidable – changes in the fruit’s cells during the freezing process leave the berries somewhat ‘squashy’ when thawed.

 Strawberry baby food recipes and ideas